n8acl/wx_scroll/README.md

 # Weather Scroller
-Scrolling Weather information for the Raspberry Pi Sense-Hat
+Weather Data Scoller for the Raspberry Pi Sense-Hat

 ---
 # Description

 Here is a fun litle project I put together.
-I was sitting looking at the LED matrix on my Sense-hat and thought, I should have weather data scroll across there.
+I was sitting looking at the LED matrix on my Sense-hat and thought, "I should have weather data scroll across there".
 So that is what I did.

 This script will pull local weather data from the OpenWeatherMap API and from the sensors on the Sense-Hat and scrolls the temperatures across the screen.